By the end of this chapter, you will be able to:

 Although the Test and Treat model was a best practice, effective use required addressing barriers to implementation so that it could benefit the needle exchange’s clientele.
 So, what did the Infectious Disease Elimination Act Needle Exchange staff do to put Test and Treat into practice?
 They used community-centered values and participatory methods to develop their implementation plan.
 A consumer, Jane Doe, helped with planning from the first meeting and identified key barriers that could have gone unnoticed and impacted the program’s success.
 Jane pointed out that given the timeframe, individuals who are active injection drug users would experience a “come down” during the Test and Treat process.
 Even with a care navigator, this would make them more likely to leave mid-way rather than complete enrollment.
 This would minimize the program’s effectiveness linking vulnerable individuals to life-saving treatment.
 Read more about the Infectious Disease Elimination Act Needle Exchange program here.

-By engaging consumer voices and valuing the expertise of their community, the needle exchange staff prevented a failed implementation and they continue fine-tuning the process with ongoing feedback.
+By engaging consumer voices and valuing the expertise of their community, the needle exchange staff prevented a failed implementation and they continued fine-tuning the process with ongoing feedback.
 As a result, the Infectious Disease Elimination Act Needle Exchange staff have found ways to make services more accessible.
 This includes Medication Assisted Treatment for individuals willing to begin treatment for opioid use, and the provision of Telehealth services so consumers can enroll directly in Test and Treat from the Infectious Disease Elimination Act Needle Exchange hub.
 Jane Doe’s voice and expertise were highly valued, and this again shows how community psychologists can partner with community members from the very beginning of their work to have programs more effectively implemented.

 Successful implementation means that programs often need to be adapted to meet the special needs of the local community, whether they are care managers, foster parents, nurses, teachers, therapists, or physicians.
-One key question is how much a program needs to be adapted to fit with the local context () versus how much it needs to be implemented as intended by developers ().
+One key question is how much a program needs to be adapted to fit with the local context (adaptation) versus how much it needs to be implemented as intended by developers (fidelity).
 Fidelity often declines when a program or practice developed under tightly controlled research conditions is then translated to a new community setting.
 There is some evidence that the closer the community members can implement the programs in ways similar to those of the researchers, the more positive are the health benefits.

 However, fidelity and adaptation need not be at odds.
 For example, Anyon and colleagues (2019) argue that when adaptations follow some key guiding principles, successful fidelity and adaptation can be achieved (Spoth et al., 2013).
 If there is a core effective method in an innovation, and it is culturally tailored to a particular community, there is no reason it might not be as effective or even more effective than the original intervention.
 The key issue is whether the intervention continues to have those basic components that are effective and whether it is implemented in a way to which the community members are receptive.
 Participatory methodologies bridge the research and practice gap through a mutual flow of knowledge among researchers and communities.
 This bidirectional knowledge sharing goes on throughout the implementation and evaluation phases of the project.